 “Why not extend the smokey, subtly sweet pleasure of bourbon in chocolate crack cookies?”
 I think to myself one day.
 Well, I didn’t think it in so many words, it was more like, “Bourbon… Chocolate… must have!” and soon this cookie was devised.

-I’d love to hear your favorites.
+We’d love to hear your favorites.

 -Todd

 BTW – For those of interest in whisk(e)y – we wrote up a little Guide to Types of Whisk(e)y to share a bit of what we’ve come to know.
-Bourbon Dark Chocolate Crack Cookies on a plate

 This was originally published in 2013 and was updated in 2019.

-Dark Chocolate Bourbon Crack Cookies
+Dark Chocolate Bourbon Crack (or Crinkle) Cookies

 3.90 from 28 votes